aquanauts/research_engineer_interview/README.md

 Code in `data_generation.py` should not be modified, but you can call those functions in whatever way you want.
 The data has two versions, a smaller data version 1 and a larger data version 2.
 You can control which one you access by using the static variables `DATA_VERSION_1` and `DATA_VERSION_2`

 `data_fitting.py` has been provided as an example of what some of the solutions may involve.
 This file is intended only as a starting point and should be extended or corrected as necessary.
+It only contains examples for tasks 1 and 5.

 More tasks are presented here than can be reasonably solved in the suggested time limit (5 hours).
 It is up to you to prioritize which tasks to take to completion.
 However, we plan to discuss the possible solutions and approaches to many of the tasks outlined here, so even if you do not implement a solution to a particular task, it is worth considering how one might go about it.